 Philips Sonicare kids rechargeable electric toothbrush

-Philips has taken a different approach to the kid’s toothbrush market with just one offering: the Philips Sonicare children’s toothbrush.
-Well, technically there are two different models available—one is a Philips Sonicare for kids that is a Bluetooth-connected and rechargeable electric toothbrush to use with an app, and the other is the basic model which has the same features minus the Bluetooth.
-These brushes use the same sonic cleaning technology as the Philips adult range.
+Philips has taken a different approach to the kid's toothbrush market with just one offering: the Philips Sonicare children's toothbrush.
+The Philips Sonicare for kids is a Bluetooth-connected and rechargeable electric toothbrush to use with an app.
+This brush uses the same sonic cleaning technology as the Philips adult range.

 Philips have cleverly designed the children's Sonicare to be suitable for different ages with its two speed settings and two sizes of brush head.
 With the slower speed and compact head, it can be used from age four, with the faster setting and larger head more suitable for ages seven and up.